CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-netapp-trident/README.md

 ![netapp cloud location](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-CloudManagerGUI-Location.png "NetApp Cloud Create Location")

 The next option allows you to enable encryption out of the box for your storage.
 This is quite useful, especially if you need to meet GDPR requirements.
-However, for this configuration I do not enable the encyrption, so I selected the None option:
+However, for this configuration I do not enable the encryption, so I selected the None option:

 ![netapp cloud encryption](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-CloudManagerGUI-Encryption.png "NetApp Cloud Create Encryption")